itsuki-kawamura-dev/terraform-aws-github-actions-oidc-ci/README.md

   contents: read
 ```

-The AWS credential action then exchanges the GitHub OIDC identity for temporary AWS credentials:
+The AWS credentials action then exchanges the GitHub identity for temporary AWS credentials:

 ```yaml
 - name: Configure AWS credentials